Maayanshani25/valkey-glide-wiki/Java-Wrapper.md

 In the Redis cluster, data is divided into slots, and each primary node within the cluster is responsible for specific slots.
 GLIDE for Redis adheres to [Redis OSS guidelines](https://redis.io/docs/reference/command-tips/#request_policy) when determining the node(s) to which a command should be sent in clustering mode.

-For more details on the routing of specific commands, please refer to [RequestRoutingConfiguration.java](https://github.com/aws/glide-for-redis/blob/main/java/client/src/main/java/glide/api/models/configuration/RequestRoutingConfiguration.java) for routing configuration.
+For more details on the routing of specific commands, please refer to [the documentation within the code](https://github.com/aws/glide-for-redis/blob/main/java/client/src/main/java/glide/api/models/configuration/RequestRoutingConfiguration.java) for routing configuration.

 #### Response Aggregation

 When requests are dispatched to multiple shards in a cluster (as discussed in the Request routing section), the Redis client needs to aggregate the responses for a given command.
 GLIDE for Redis follows [Redis OSS guidelines](https://redis.io/docs/reference/command-tips/#response_policy) for determining how to aggregate the responses from multiple shards within a cluster.

-To learn more about response aggregation for specific commands, please refer to the documentation within the code.
+To learn more about response aggregation for specific commands, please refer to [the documentation within the code](https://github.com/aws/glide-for-redis/blob/main/java/client/src/main/java/glide/api/models/ClusterValue.java).

 #### Topology Updates